Tuesday - Saturday

-Barnaby's is a cosy, relaxed restaurant situated in the heart of Padstow in a former Victorian tearoom.
-It's just up the road from our sister restaurant Prawn On The Lawn and is another proud creation of Katie and Rick Toogood.
+Barnaby's is situated in the heart of Padstow, just up the road from our sister restaurant Prawn On The Lawn.

-With Barnaby's we wanted to do something different.
-We bought a wood fired oven called "Bertha" and wanted to base all the food on cooking in her.
-The menu is built around sharing and we serve local seafood, meat and vegetarian options using lots of interesting flavours with a middle eastern influence.
-We hope that it feels relaxed, intimate and fun - just as if you were round a friends for dinner!
+The menu is built around sharing and we serve local seafood, meat and vegetarian options using lots of bold and interesting flavours.
+We hope that it feels relaxed, intimate and fun - just as if you were round a friend's for dinner!

 In the last 80 years our bumblebee populations have crashed.
 Two species have become nationally extinct and several others have declined dramatically.
 The BCT has a vision for a different future in which our communities and countryside are rich in bumblebees and colourful flowers, supporting a diversity of wildlife and habitats for everyone to enjoy.